dwyl/hits/README.md

 But we haven't seen one that gives a "***hit counter***" of the number of times a GitHub page has been viewed ... <br />
-So, in today's mini project we're going to _create_ a _basic **Web Counter**_.
+So, in today's mini project we're going to _create_ a _basic **Web Counter**_. https://en.wikipedia.org/wiki/Web_counter

-https://en.wikipedia.org/wiki/Web_counter
+#### A Fully Working Production Phoenix App _And_ Step-by-Step Tutorial?

+Yes, that's right!
+Not only is this a fully functioning web app that is serving _millions_ of requests per day in production _right_ now, it's also a step-by-step example/tutorial showing you _exactly_ how it's implemented.

 ## How?